geoneric/fern/documents/Texts/DataModel/DataModel.rst

 A feature has exactly one domain, so it is not possible to model humans by points and volumes in one and the same feature, for example.

+[ But this can be modelled using sub-features? ]

 A feature has zero or more attributes.
 All these attributes have values for all spatio-temporal locations in the feature's domain, either directly, or indirectly using a larger scale sub-feature.
 Missing values are explicitly marked as such.

 Domain